ssms-api/SSMS/README.md

 * **Automated Execution**: Define schedules for tasks to run on a daily, weekly, monthly, or annual basis, with flexible timing controls.
 * **Execution Logs**: View comprehensive logs that provide details on task outcomes and performance metrics.

-These tools help reduce manual intervention and keep routine maintenance on track.
+These tools help reduce manual intervention and keep routine maintenance on track

 ## Utilizing Online Resources